AI assistant — not human

 Microsoft provides three primary GenAI services for enterprises, each requiring specific governance configurations.
 The governance controls are different for each service because the risk profile and user base differ.

-Copilot for M365 is the highest-risk GenAI deployment because it has access to all content a user can access across Exchange, SharePoint, OneDrive, and Teams.
-The governance principle: Copilot respects existing permissions — but many organizations have overshared content that users technically can access but should not.
+Copilot for M365 is a high-risk GenAI deployment.
+It can access all content that a user can reach across Exchange, SharePoint, OneDrive, and Teams.
+The governance principle is that Copilot respects existing permissions.
+However, many organizations have overshared content.
+This means users may access information that they should not.

-Copilot Studio enables business users to build custom AI agents — chatbots, workflow assistants, and domain-specific copilots.
-The governance challenge: non-technical users creating AI applications that may access sensitive data or make decisions without proper oversight.
+Copilot Studio enables business users to create custom AI agents.
+These include chatbots, workflow assistants, and domain-specific copilots.
+However, there is a governance challenge.

 GenAI monitoring must cover four dimensions: usage, quality, compliance, and cost.
 Without continuous monitoring, governance policies become unenforceable and risks accumulate silently.